vmware-archive/node-examples/authenticate/README.md

     $ ./scripts/shutdownGemFire.sh
     ```

-- Use a script to remove the directories and files containing
+- Use the cleanup script to remove the directories and files containing
 GemFire logs created for the cluster.
 With a current working directory of `node-examples/authenticate`: